ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 [62:03] developer, which I think that we should be catering to.
 We shouldn't be catering to experts.
 We should be catering to the average developer.
 So that's what I'm going to be doing that.
 I'm
 [62:13] also going to have Jojo bite and AJ helped me with that.
 If I run into problems like technical problems, I'm going to have them go through the same thing, but I'm going to spare their time
 [62:24] as much as I can because they're more expensive than me as they should be.
 They're experts.
 In terms of other projects that I want to focus on this quarter, I'm going to hand off Electrum
-[62:35] Dash to Mikael.
+[62:35] Dash to Mikhail.
 I will not be doing any Dash economics R&D. I'm going to be focusing mostly like almost exclusively on platform stuff and our web wallet.
-AnyPay, that's now Mikael's project
+AnyPay, that's now Mikhail's project
 [62:54] again.
 And then this Merchant Loyalty Credit System, that's one up and coming potential idea that we could leverage Dash platform on again.
 So again, Dash platform stuff.
 It's a new concept.
 [63:08] If anybody hasn't seen it, please go and check out the...
 Are you still sharing my screen?
 Uh-huh.
 Yep.
 That's the one.
 [63:15] Check out this Merchant Loyalty Credits Incubator Weekly Show.
 I would like to get to this hosting front ends on Dash Masternode Network at some point.
 I don't think that that's going to be